Compare travel insurance quotes for Canada with theidol.com

 If you have dual citizenship, you might not have to pay for medical care, but make sure you have travel insurance so you’re covered for other unexpected events.

 Canada’s weather system may disrupt your travel plans.
 You may have to book new flights, arrange alternative accommodation, and cover daily expenses until you’re able to get home.

 Some travel insurance policies will cover delays but cover for enforced stays abroad and catastrophes are more common.
 Most insurance policies will cover cancellation due to weather conditions.

 Read your policy carefully to see what protection you have

 If you’re renting a car, make sure you have the relevant motor insurance policy in place.
-Read the Foreign Commonwealth Office (FCO) guidance to make sure you’ve got the right licence, permit and insurance
+Read the Foreign, Commonwealth and Development Office (FCDO) guidance to make sure you’ve got the right licence, permit and insurance